Weapons and the law

 What is an offensive weapon?

-An offensive weapon is any object that has been made or adapted to cause injury.
+Legally speaking, an offensive weapon is any object that has been made or adapted to cause injury.

 This covers:

-• Weapons built for the sole purpose of hurting people, like a knife or gun;
+• Weapons built for the sole purpose of hurting people, like a knife or gun.

-• Something adapted to cause injury, like a sharpened snooker cue;
+• Something adapted to cause injury, like a sharpened snooker cue.

 In defining what counts as a weapon, your intention (whether you meant to hurt someone) could be taken into account – depending on what you’re carrying.